The Carpetbaggers (film): Release

+Home media

+Paramount Home Entertainment released The Carpetbaggers on DVD in 2003.
+On August 26, 2020, the Australian home entertainment company Imprint Films released the film on Blu-ray.
+Kino Lorber subsequently released a Blu-ray edition in the United States on November 23, 2023, featuring a 4K restoration from the original film elements.

+Reception

+Box office

-The Carpetbaggers premiered in Denver, Colorado on April 9, 1964, and went on to be a large commercial success.
-It grossed $28,409,547 at the domestic box office, making it the 4th highest-grossing film of 1964.
+It grossed $28,409,547 at the domestic box office, making it the fourth highest-grossing film of 1964.
 Variety reported that the film earned $13 million in domestic rentals.
-At the worldwide box office, the film grossed $40,000,000 against a $3 million budget.
-For her role as Monica, Elizabeth Ashley received BAFTA and Golden Globe nominations for Best Supporting Actress.
-Due to its success, a prequel was filmed and released two years later.
-Ladd's part was taken by Steve McQueen.
+The film grossed $40,000,000 in worldwide box office receipts, against a $3 million budget.
+It was the peak of Peppard's career as a movie star.